pandas-dev/pandas/doc/source/indexing.rst

 Dictionary-like ``get`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of v0.7, each of Series, DataFrame, and Panel have a ``get`` method which
+Each of Series, DataFrame, and Panel have a ``get`` method which can return a
-can return a default value.
+default value.

 .. ipython:: python